Xia Ningning

-Xia Ningning (夏宁宁 (夏寧寧, Xià Níngníng); born 4 January 1987 in Qingdao, Shandong) is a Chinese football player who currently plays for Shanghai Shenxin in the China League One.
+Xia Ningning (夏宁宁 (夏寧寧, Xià Níngníng); born 4 January 1987 in Qingdao, Shandong) is a Chinese former football player.

 Club career

 Xia Ningning made his senior club debut on 25 June 2008 for Shandong Luneng as a substitute in a league game vs. Changsha Ginde in a 1–0 victory.
 Due to his ability to play on the left side of the pitch he would be used as a versatile substitute throughout the season and gained himself a league title medal at the end of the season.

 On 11 January 2014, Xia transferred to China League One side Tianjin Songjiang.

 On 16 February 2017, Xia transferred to League One side Shanghai Shenxin.